 About the Project

-Dartmouth is designing a new building to support the planned expansion of Thayer Engineering and the Department of Computer Science, creation of the Magnuson Center for Entrepreneurship, and relocation of the Electron Microscope Facility to the West End.
+Dartmouth plans to construct a new building to support the expansion of Thayer Engineering and the Department of Computer Science, creation of the Magnuson Center for Entrepreneurship, and relocation of the Electron Microscope Facility to the west end.
 The expanded programs will increase access to faculty through lower student-faculty ratios, expand opportunity for all students to integrate engineering and the liberal arts, and increase research and entrepreneurship opportunities for undergraduate and graduate students.

 The new building is being funded wholly from philanthropy, and developed in partnership with engineering and computer science to maximize the interface between the computational and physical elements of similar fields.
 "This will create a dynamic environment for synthesized collaboration and entrepreneurship across a broad array of disciplines, including medicine, energy, security, robotics, electronics and product design" says Dartmouth Provost Joseph Helble, former Dean of the Thayer School.